cavs1010/Posgre_Installation/pgAdmin_and_Postgres_for_Windows.md

 Follow these steps:

-* After downloading the latest version of PostgreSQL 14.7, double-click the `postgresql-16.2windowsx86-x64.exe` file.
+* After downloading the latest version of PostgreSQL 16.x, double-click the `postgresql-16.1-1-windows-x64.exe` file.

-* **Note**: Do not worry if the version here does not match the version on the download page; Postgres deploys updates frequently.
-However, ensure that the sversion is 16.x and not a later version as these materials are only tested up to that version.
+* **Note:** The exact file version may be slightly different.

 * Go through the Setup Wizard and install PostgreSQL.
-Keep the default location `C:\Program Files\PostgreSQL\14`.
+Keep the default location `C:\Program Files\PostgreSQL\16`.

 * Select the components to be installed.
 Uncheck the option to install Stack Builder.

   ![stack_builder.png](./images/stack_builder_pc.png)

 * Add your data directory.
-Keep the default location `C:\Program Files\PostgreSQL\14\data`.
+Keep the default location `C:\Program Files\PostgreSQL\16\data`.

 * Enter `postgres` as the password. **Be sure to record this password for future use.**